DataFire/Integrations/integrations/generated/google_compute/README.md

   * name `string`: [Output Only] Name of the resource.
   * operationType `string`: [Output Only] The type of operation, such as insert, update, or delete, and so on.
   * progress `integer`: [Output Only] An optional progress indicator that ranges from 0 to 100.
 There is no requirement that this be linear or support any granularity of operations.
 This should not be used to guess when the operation will be complete.
 This number should monotonically increase as the operation progresses.
   * region `string`: [Output Only] The URL of the region where the operation resides.
 Only available when performing regional operations.
+You must specify this field as part of the HTTP request URL.
+It is not settable as a field in the request body.
   * selfLink `string`: [Output Only] Server-defined URL for the resource.
   * startTime `string`: [Output Only] The time that this operation was started by the server.
 This value is in RFC3339 text format.
   * status `string` (values: DONE, PENDING, RUNNING): [Output Only] The status of the operation, which can be one of the following: PENDING, RUNNING, or DONE.